Michel Bitbol

-Michel Bitbol (born March 12, 1954) is a French researcher in philosophy of science.
+Michel Bitbol (born 12 March 1954) is a French researcher in philosophy of science.

-He is "Directeur de recherche" at CNRS, previously in the Centre de Recherche en Epistémologie Appliquée (CREA) of École polytechnique (Paris, France).
-He is now a member of Archives Husserl, Ecole Normale Superieure (Paris, France).
+He is "Directeur de recherche" at CNRS, previously in the Centre de Recherche en Épistémologie Appliquée (CREA) of École polytechnique (Paris, France).
+He is now a member of Archives Husserl, École Normale Superieure (Paris, France).

 Career

 His research interests are mainly focused on the influence of quantum physics on philosophy.
 He first worked on Erwin Schrödinger's metaphysics and philosophy of physics.